sukhanova1/task-contorl-app/README.md

 # About

-Angular 14
-JsonServer
+Task Manager is a web application with a simple interface (desktop only) for creating boards with tasks and tracking their progress.
+App was built using Angular 14.
+JSON Server was used to set up a backend.

 # Key features
-TaskControl application allows user to:
+Task Manager application allows user to:
 * login/register in the system;
 * create/delete board;
 * search board by name, sort by name or creation date (asc, desc);